-Hartford, Conn. - The Trinity College baseball team led by Head Coach Bryan Adamski (7th season) completed its season in May, but for seven Bantams, the end of the spring campaign marked the beginning of the summer season.
-Seniors Matt Koperniak (Adams, Mass.) and Andrew DeRoche (North Reading, Mass.), juniors Max Barsamian (Weston, Mass.) and Alex Shafer (Baltimore, Md.), and sophomores Mike Guanci (Wakefield, Mass.), Jake Mello (Millis, Mass.), and Jimmy Fahey (Danbury, Conn.) all arepresented the baseball program on the diamond in summer leagues along the East Coast.
+Hartford, Conn. - The Trinity College baseball team led by Head Coach Bryan Adamski (7th season) completed its season in May, but for nine Bantams, the end of the spring campaign marked the beginning of the summer season.
+Seniors Matt Koperniak (Adams, Mass.) and Andrew DeRoche (North Reading, Mass.), juniors Max Barsamian (Weston, Mass.), Alex Rodriguez (Windsor, Conn.) and Alex Shafer (Baltimore, Md.), and sophomores Mike Guanci (Wakefield, Mass.), Jake Mello (Millis, Mass.), Jimmy Fahey (Danbury, Conn.), and Will Simeone (Milton, Mass.) all arepresented the baseball program on the diamond in summer leagues along the East Coast.

 Koperniak played his second summer for the North Adams SteepleCats in the New England Collegiate Baseball League (NECBL).
 Koperniak, playing for his hometown team, picked things up where he left off in the spring.
 A 2019 All-New England Small College Athletic Conference (NESCAC) First-Teamer, Koperniak finished second on the team with a .376 average.
 Jacking five home runs and driving in a team-high 37 runs, his performance was enough to earn him a spot in the league home run derby where he finished third overall.
 His numbers also put him on the NECBL All-Star Team and the All-NECBL First Team.

 DeRoche joined teammate in the NECBL playing for the Upper Valley Nighthawks.
 Continuing on his successful season for the Bantams, DeRoche pitched over 27 innings earning and racked up an impressive 28 strikeouts.
 Rodriguez batted .267 with the Madisonville Miners of the Ohio Valley League.